AUSTIN-HEALEY for sale

 What are the origins of Austin-Healey?

-In 1952, engineer and racing driver Donald Healey reached an agreement with the management of the BMC Group, owner of Austin, leading to the creation of the Austin-Healey brand.
+In 1952, engineer and race car driver Donald Healey reached an agreement with the management of the BMC Group, owner of Austin, leading to the creation of the Austin-Healey brand.
 The brand was tasked with developing sports cars using original Austin mechanical components.

 When did the Austin-Healey brand disappear?

-The partnership agreement between BMC and Healey was intended to last for twenty years.
-The end of production of the last Austin-Healeys (renamed simply Austin from 1971 onwards) coincided with the disappearance of the brand in 1972.
+The partnership agreement between BMC and Healey was set to last for twenty years.
+The end of production of the last Austin-Healeys (renamed simply Austin starting in 1971) coincided with the brand’s demise in 1972.